 Barralet loaded the source with these symbols as a way of representing Washington’s personal qualities, his military and political achievements and the legacy he left for the newly formed United States.

 ‘Proletarians of All Countries Unite’

-Barralet’s piece is unusual because it contains a great number of symbols.
+Barralet’s piece contains a great number of symbols.
 Most historical sources use more subtle symbolism.
 This image above, titled Proletarians of all countries unite, was created by Soviet artist Dmitry Moor in 1919.
 Like most Soviet propaganda, its style is more straightforward and minimalist than earlier pieces like that of Barralet.